 Planning for Emergencies

 An emergency fund keeps you prepared for unplanned expenses, whether they are the result of a slow sales period or an unplanned event.
-Having an insurance policy for your business may cover your expenses and lost revenue in the event of a disaster or other mishap, but having cash reserves can help keep your business running.
+If possible, having an insurance policy for your business may cover your expenses and lost revenue in the event of a natural disaster, pandemic or other unexpected event, but having cash reserves can help keep your business running.